keremgocen/golang-mysql-guest-list-api/README.md

 ### Future improvements (missing)

 - [ ] Use MySQL/gorm in gueststore data access layer
-- [ ] Write tests for the server HTTP calls
+- [ ] Write integration tests for the server HTTP calls

 The setup:
 - [ ] The app could be run on a Docker container